wentelteefje/parity-scale-codec-page/content/docs/use-in-substrate.md

 By following this pattern - defining your data types, deriving the appropriate traits, and using Substrate's storage APIs - you can seamlessly work with serialized data in your pallet development, keeping the complexity of serialization and deserialization hidden away.

-# 2. Common Traits
+# 2. Common Patterns

-The following section introduces some other important traits of SCALE used in Substrate.
+The following section introduces some important patterns used in Substrate.
 For a comprehensive list of traits employed in SCALE please refer to the [SCALE rust docs](https://docs.rs/parity-scale-codec/latest/parity_scale_codec/).

-## 2.1 MaxEncodedLen
+## 2.1 The `MaxEncodedLen` Trait
 The `MaxEncodedLen` trait is an important part of the SCALE encoding system utilized in Substrate.
 It provides a method for defining the maximum length, in bytes, that a type will take up when it is SCALE-encoded.
 This is particularly useful for putting an upper limit on the size of encoded data, enabling checks against this maximum length to reject overly large data.

 ```rust